The topic of marijuana legalization in the United States is one that’s hotly debated.

 - Marijuana can have short- and long-term effects on the brain, especially in teens and young people.
 In the short term, marijuana can cause problems with brain structures related to memory, attention, and learning; it can affect brain development in the long term.
 For example, when teens regularly use marijuana, it can affect developing motor skills and the brain’s ability to build connections.

 - When you regularly use marijuana you can experience mental health conditions and symptoms like anxiety, paranoia, or temporary psychosis (especially in high doses.)
-Marijuana has also been linked to anxiety or depression, but researchers don’t know if there’s a causal link or there’s just an association.
+Marijuana has also been linked to anxiety and depression.
+But, researchers don’t know if there’s a causal link or there’s just an association.

 - If you smoke marijuana, it can affect the health of your lungs.
 It may cause damage to the tissue and small blood vessels in the lungs, and it can cause scarring.